 NC Stars in the Round, Sylvan Esso, the Wild Goose Festival and Furry Friends Festival have also been held on the property.

-Events produced by the SHCAC are almost entirely run by volunteers.
+SHCAC produced events are almost entirely run by volunteers.
 Volunteerism creates a unique opportunity for everyone to work together and to participate in hands-on activities, learn new skills and meet new people.
-This involvement and participation of many folks has made Shakori Hills a valuable resource for building community.
+This involvement and participation by many folks has made Shakori Hills a valuable resource for building community.

 Mountain Aid, created by Mike O’Connell of Haw River Films, was hosted by Shakori Hills in June 2009.
 After releasing his documentary film Mountain Top Removal in 2007, Mike coordinated the concert event to help create a clean energy future for North Carolina and beyond.
 Mountain Aid helped generate awareness of mountain top removal, mobilize support against it, and raised money for the successful Pennies of Promise campaign to build a new school for the children of Marsh Fork Elementary located in Raleigh County, West Virginia.
 Until moving to the newly built school in 2011, the children attending Marsh Fork Elementary were threatened daily by a 2.8 billion gallon coal sludge impoundment in the hills above them.

 The Arts Center continues to be a sought-after site for community gatherings, festivals, and private events.